-Asbestos Removal Effingham Surrey (KT24) Area: Annually, according to the official Health and Safety Executive figures, about 5,000 people die from health conditions caused by asbestos.
-You must contact an expert in the asbestos sector before any work begins, if you find asbestos material in your home or business premises in Effingham.
-You need to stop work straight away and bring in an authorised asbestos removal company, if during building works you believe you have come across asbestos.
-They'll have the ability to affirm if the material actually is asbestos, and the safest method of its removal and disposal.
+Asbestos Removal Effingham Surrey (KT24) Area: Annually, according to the accepted Health and Safety Executive figures, over 5,000 people die from health complications brought on by asbestos.
+If you discover that you've asbestos in your Effingham property or home, and it requires removal, you must contact a specialist in the asbestos sector before you commence any work.
+You need to cease work immediately and speak to a licensed asbestos removal company, if during construction work you think that you have come across some asbestos.
+You'll need the asbestos surveyor to confirm if it really is asbestos so as to formulate the correct and safest method of removal and disposal.

 HEALTH DANGERS FROM ASBESTOS